gvanhorn38/fish_eye/data_format.md

 {   // Information for a single clip
     "clip_id" :               // Unique id for this clip (perhaps a UUID?)
     "aris_filename" :         // Path to the ARIS file
-    "count_filename" :        // Path to the count file that was used to create this entry "clip_name" :             // Basename of annotation files "camera_type" :           // ARIS camera type
+    "clip_name" :             // Basename of annotation files
-    "start_frame" :           // Start frame for this "count event", used to index into the ARIS file "end_frame" :             // End frame for this "count event", used to index into the ARIS file "start_time" :            // Start time in for this "count event" (this should be the sonartimestamp of the start_frame ) "end_time " :             // End time for this "count event" (this should be the sonartimestamp of the end_frame ) "upstream_direction" :    // Either `left` or `right` "fish_count" : {
+    "start_frame" :           // Start frame for this "count event", used to index into the ARIS file "end_frame" :             // End frame for this "count event", used to index into the ARIS file "start_time" :            // Start time in for this "count event" (this should be the sonartimestamp of the start_frame ) "end_time " :             // End time for this "count event" (this should be the sonartimestamp of the end_frame ) "upstream_direction" :    // Either `left` or `right` "fish": [                  // Should have one entry for each fish {
-        "left" : 0+
-        "right" : 0+
-        "undefined" : 0+
-        "lengths" : [i.f, ...]
-    },
+            "frame" : ,        // Manual marking frame number
+            "direction" : ,    // Either `left`, `right`, or `undefined`
+            "length" : ,       // Length in meters
+            "x" : ,            // x position of marking
+            "y" : ,            // y position of marking
+        }
+    ],
-    "aris_info" : {            // Needed for generating a warped image from the raw ARIS samples "pixel_meter_size" : , // the size of a pixel in meters
+    "aris_info" : {            // Needed for generating a warped image from the raw ARIS samples "camera_type" : ,      // ARIS camera type
+        "framerate" : ,        // Frames per second
+        "pixel_meter_size" : , // The size of a pixel in meters
-        "xdim" : ,             // the width of the warped image "ydim" : ,             // the height of the warped image "x_meter_start" : ,    // x start in meters
+        "xdim" : ,             // The width of the warped image "ydim" : ,             // The height of the warped image "x_meter_start" : ,    // x start in meters
         "y_meter_start" : ,    // y start in meters
         "x_meter_stop" : ,     // x stop in meters
         "y_meter_stop' : ,     // y stop in meters
-    },
+    }
 }
 ```